iRobotEducation/create3_docs/docs/setup/xml-config.md

 nano ~/.bashrc
 ```

 Then scroll to the bottom of the file and replace the current `name-of-the-rmw` with either `rmw_cyclonedds_cpp` and `rmw_fastrtps_cpp`.
-Once you've changed the RMW, press `CTRL X` to exit nano and save the file.
+Once you've changed the RMW, press `Ctrl-X` to exit nano and save the file.
 Finally, either log out and log back in, or simply
 ```sh
 source ~/.bashrc
 ```